NPS-Release

 4.2 Response Headers

-Header Description
+Header Profile Description

-X-NWP-Tokens Actual NPT consumed by this response
+X-NWP-Tokens CGN-Estimate Actual CGN consumed by this response (estimation-grade)

 4.3 Over-Budget Handling